📱 EwA Citizen Science: Observe □ Record □ Protect

 - EwA Nature Circles (Global – World biodiversity)

-- EwA at the Fells (Local – Woodland & Wetland biodiversity in an urban wildlife reservation)
+- EwA at the Fells (Local – Woodland & Wetland biodiversity in a suburban wildlife reservation)

-Follow us.
-Join our biodiversity projects.
-Enjoy learning and mapping with us!
+Join our biodiversity projects Enjoy learning & mapping with us!

 Citizen Science: What & Why

 Citizen science (CS) is scientific research conducted, in whole or in part by non-nonprofessional scientists.
 Citizen science may be performed by individuals, teams, or networks of volunteers.
 Citizen scientists often partner with professional scientists to achieve common goals.
 Large volunteer networks often allow scientists to accomplish tasks that would be too expensive or time-consuming to accomplish through other means.

 » Because Citizen science enables people from all walks of life to advance scientific research.

 - Because it’s fun and it connects us directly with Nature and the communities around us.